nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `m/`: To be followed by the module code of the module to be deleted from Plannit.

 Format: `delete module m/MODULE_CODE`
-* The module code must correspond to an existing module in Plannit.
+* You cannot delete a non-existent module code.

 Example: